Poldark-TW/EO_Advanced/README.md

 9.Train a Random Forest classifier with enhanced feature space.

-Evaluate with training, testing, and k-fold cross-validation.
+10.Evaluate with training, testing, and k-fold cross-validation.

-Classify full image and export results.
+11.Classify full image and export results.